pedrom34/ZoteroPortable-dev-repo/README.md

 In profile\locate:
 - CrossRef Favicon is present
 - engines.json is modified to handle this favicon
-- engines.json is modified to add <a href="https://github.com/Impactstory/oadoi/pull/1" target="_blank">oaDOI support</a>
+- engines.json is modified to add <a href="https://github.com/Impactstory/oadoi/pull/1" target="_blank">oaDOI as a search engine</a>

 History:
 -----